Royal National Theatre: Artistic directors

 One of the National's associate directors under Peter Hall, Richard Eyre, became artistic director in 1988; his experience included running the Royal Lyceum Theatre, Edinburgh and the Nottingham Playhouse.
 He was noted for his series of collaborations with David Hare on the state of contemporary Britain.

 In 1997, Trevor Nunn became artistic director.
 He came to the National from the RSC, having undertaken a major expansion of the company into the Swan, The Other Place and the Barbican Theatres.
-He brought a more populist style to the National, introducing musical theatre to the repertoire, directing My Fair Lady, Oklahoma! and South Pacific.
+He brought a more populist style to the National, directing My Fair Lady, Oklahoma! and South Pacific.

 In April 2003, Nicholas Hytner took over as artistic director.
 He previously worked as an associate director with the Royal Exchange Theatre and the National.
 A number of his successful productions have been made into films.
 In April 2013 Hytner announced he would step down as artistic director at the end of March 2015.
 Amongst Hytner's innovations were NT Future, the National Theatre Live initiative of simulcasting live productions, and the Entry Pass scheme, allowing young people under the age of 26 to purchase tickets for £7.50 to any production at the theatre.

 Rufus Norris took over as artistic director in March 2015.
-He is the first person since Laurence Olivier to hold the post without being a University of Cambridge graduate.
+He is the first person since Laurence Olivier to hold the post without being a Cambridge graduate.
+In June 2023 it was announced that Norris would be stepping down in 2025.

+It was announced in December 2023 that Indhu Rubasingham would take over as artistic director in 2025.